Ramp Credit Card Review: Is Ramp Right For Your Business?

 - Ramp Flex: Bringing buy now, pay later into the B2B payments space, Ramp’s newly-introduced Flex service allows businesses to use financing to pay back their vendors over a 30, 60, or 90-day period.
 Using Ramp Flex, Ramp pays your vendor right away, while you get extra time to compensate Ramp.
 You’ll also pay a fee to Ramp, the amount of which increases with the length of the financing period.

-Ramp Customer Service
+Customer Service

 Based on reviews across various websites we looked at, including X/Twitter and G2, users generally find Ramp to have responsive and competent customer service.
 In fact, Ramp has one of the best customer service teams in the corporate card space, per our research.

-Ramp Credit Card Reviews & Customer Complaints
+Ramp Corporate Card Reviews

 Ramp is well-reviewed by its users.
-The company receives 4.8/5 stars on G2 (based on over 1,700 reviews) and 4.9/5 stars on Capterra (based on 42 reviews).
-Ramp is also often highly recommended when people ask for corporate card/expense management recommendations on X/Twitter.
+The company receives 4.8/5 stars on G2 (based on over 1,900 reviews) and 4.9/5 stars on Capterra (based on 178 reviews).

 While you can find a few complaints in Ramp reviews, it’s difficult to find a consensus on what users dislike.
 Most Ramp users are happy, overall, with the features and services the company provides.

-- Solid and simple cash back rewards
+- Solid and simple cash-back rewards

 - Responsive customer service